It takes a team to keep a champion barrel horse firing on all cylinders, and Nellie Miller has one of the best.

 Nutrition is another key component of an athlete’s program, and “Sister” is no different.

-The 2017 World Champion mare, now 12, continues to thrive in the sport's top level; a testament to her program and Dr. Wally's process.
+The 2017 World Champion mare, now a teenager, continues to thrive in the sport's top level; a testament to her program and Dr. Wally's process.

 "When I am trying to figure out what Sister needs in her diet, I lean on my veterinarian for consultation," Miller says.
 "Aside from myself, he knows her better than anyone else because he has been through the ups and downs with us.
 Together, we make decisions for Sister based on what she needs as an individual."